We are working on the next evolution step in TimeTune: Templates.

 As we pointed out before, atypical routines don’t play well with the programmer.
 As they keep track of their cycle internally, there’s no way to know which day of the routine will be used when a program enables them.

-If we kept routines as they were, the solutions to this problem implied complicating the user interface even more.
+If we wanted to keep routines as they were, the solutions to this problem would imply complicating the user interface even more.

 Like before, the problem happens because the repetition pattern is embedded into routines.
 As templates are independent from their repetition pattern, they won’t have this problem.